richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The administrative functions necessary to support the activities of the IETF are performed by a Secretariat hired by the IETF LLC.
-The secretariat handles much of the logistics of running the in-person meetings, and is responsible for maintaining the formal public record of the Internet standards process {{IETFPROCS}}.
+The Secretariat handles much of the logistics of running the in-person meetings, and is responsible for maintaining the formal public record of the Internet standards process {{IETFPROCS}}.